wehkamp/blaze-simtainer-game/README.md

 # SimTainer

 A game to visualize the cloud stack of wehkamp real-time with elements of resource management and chaos engineering!
+Open sourced, so you can try to set it up for your own environment.

 Every building in the image below represents a container and every vehicle driving around network traffic.

-The information is provider by a back-end which is set-up so generic as possible, so you can visualize other things as well.
+The information is provider by a back-end which is set-up as generic as possible, so you can visualize other things as well.
-For the back-end in the example: Marathon, Mesos and Prometheus is used.
+For the back-end in the example: Marathon, Mesos and Prometheus are used.

 Back-end project can be found here: <https://github.com/wehkamp/blaze-simtainer-service>